-1. Definition of ‘Honour’ Based Violence
+1. Definition of ‘Honour’ Based Abuse

 It can be a collection of practices, which are used to control behaviour within families or other social groups to protect perceived cultural and religious beliefs and / or so-called ‘honour’.
-Such violence and abuse can occur when perpetrators perceive that a relative has shamed the family and / or community by breaking their code of ‘honour’, known as ‘izzat’.
+Such abuse can occur when perpetrators perceive that a relative has shamed the family and / or community by breaking their code of ‘honour’, known as ‘izzat’.

 Victims are usually girls or women, but not exclusively so.
 Men may also be victims.
 For the purposes of this chapter, however, it refers to adult women.

 So called honour based abuse is a violation of human rights; it may also be a form of domestic abuse and / or sexual abuse or sexual violence.
 There is no honour or justification for abusing the human rights of others, nor can there be.
 There is no specific offence of ‘honour’ based crime.
 It is an umbrella term to encompass various offences covered by existing legislation.

 Behaviour by a woman (victims are usually young women, but not exclusively) which may be deemed by her family / community as breaching their code of ‘honour’ include:

 - spending time without supervision from a family member;

 - being intimate with someone in public;

 - having a boyfriend, including loss of virginity;

 - having a relationship/s with males outside of the approved group;